The State of Illinois allows a subtraction from income for certain military pay earned, which is claimed on Schedule M.

 To enter this in TaxAct:

-- From within your TaxAct return (Online or Desktop) click on the State tab and then click Illinois right below the tabs at the top of the screen
+- From within your TaxAct return (Online or Desktop) click the State tab and then click Illinois directly below the tabs

 - Expand Income and click Subtractions